 Situated high up in gardens on a gently sloped hill, Belém Palace is the official residence of Portugal's president since 1910.
 It was built in 1559 and altered in the 18th century by King João V.

-In 1755 King Jose I was inside the palace where the Great Earthquake was felt only to a slight extent, and just like most buildings in this area, it wasn't severely damaged.
-It still retains its richly furnished halls, carvings, tiles, and numerous works of art that may be visited on Saturdays only.
+In 1755, King José I was inside the palace, where the Great Earthquake was felt only to a slight extent and, just like most buildings in this area, it wasn't severely damaged.
+It still retains its richly furnished halls, carvings, tiles, and numerous works of art that may be visited on Saturdays.

 In front of the palace is a square with well-tended gardens and a statue of Afonso de Albuquerque, the Viceroy of India, standing atop a 20m-high Neo-Manueline pedestal in the center.